DocPhilDuPlessis/Auri_Publications/index.md

 ✂️ My stability.
 ✂️ My ability.

-I co-exist and harmoniously interact with A. It can be done!
+I co-exist and harmoniously interact with AI.
+It can be done!

 ---